MultiCraft/repixture/mods/unicode_text/README.rst

 License
 -------

-unicode_text, a Unicode text renderer mod for Minetest Copyright (C) 2024  Wuzzy and erlehmann
+unicode_text, a Unicode text renderer mod for Luanti Copyright (C) 2024  Wuzzy and erlehmann

 This program is free software: you can redistribute it and/or modify